dinayrore/emergencats_sinatra/README.md

 ### Running Web app locally

-  1. Still in Terminal, run `bundle exec shotgun app.rb` to run the app utilizing sinatra, while allowing changes to be made to the code for testing purposes.
+  1. In Terminal, run `bundle exec shotgun app.rb` to run the app utilizing sinatra, while allowing changes to be made to the code for testing purposes.
   2. Go to your web browser, enter the localhost:9393/index.html
   3. ALWAYS READ all instructions!

 ## Built With

 * Atom
+* Postgresql

 ## Authors